 There's more...

 In step 3, you create a new SMB share using the Invoke-CimMethod cmdlet.
 This cmdlet takes a hash table containing the properties and property values for the new SMB share.
 The cmdlet returns an object containing a ReturnCode property.
 A return code of 0 indicates success – in this case, WMI created the new share.
 For other values of the return code, you need to consult the documentation.
 For the Win32_Share class, you can find more online documentation at https://docs.microsoft.com/en-us/windows/win32/cimwin32prov/create-method-in-class-win32-share.
 This page shows the return codes that the Create() method could generate and what those return codes indicate.
-For example, a return code of 8 would indicate you attempted to create a share whose name already exists.
+For example, a return code of 8 would indicate that you attempted to create a share whose name already exists.
 If you plan to use WMI in production scripting, consider testing for non-zero return codes and handling common errors gracefully.

 In step 6, you use a WMI method, Delete(), to delete the previously created SMB share.
 You delete this share by first using the Get-CimInstance with a WMI filter to retrieve the share(s) to be deleted.
 You then pipe these share objects to the Invoke-CimMethod cmdlet and invoke the Delete() method on the instance passed in the pipeline.
 The approach taken in step 6 is a common way to remove WMI class instances of this class and, for that matter, any WMI class.